 Remember, the goal of residential garage lighting is to get an even spread of light in your garage, not an intense beam of light in one area.

 High Voltage: One other quick note.
 High-bay lights can output a ton of light and that light requires a lot of power.
-I’ve seen some fixtures that require up to 480 volts – four times what the typical house is wired for.
+Some fixtures require up to 480 volts – four times what’s in a typical house.

 Even if you’re looking really intense light, you may not be able to install these lights without some significant modifications to your house.

-Reason #3 They Cost More (Initially and Ongoing)
+Reason #3: High-Bay Lights Cost More (Initially and Ongoing)

 Talking cost is a challenge.
 Something that may cost more initially may actually work out to be cheaper in the end.